-Here’s what you need to think about before moving forward
+Rebranding – here’s what you need to think about before moving forward:

-Is your brand look, feel and messaging consistent with who you are today?
-Or is it out of date and off-the mark?
-Things change quickly in the business world and if your brand doesn’t match your brand promise and differentiators, then it’s definitely time to refresh.
+Is your brand’s look, feel and messaging consistent with who you are today?
+Or is it out of date and off the mark?
+Things change quickly in the business world, and if your brand doesn’t match your brand promise and differentiators, then it’s definitely time to refresh.
 Brand updates are crucial to keeping your brand relevant to consumers.
 What worked last year doesn’t necessarily work this year.
-Think of a brand refresh as more of a facelift, leveraging existing brand equity while expanding the look, feel and messaging with fresh treatments and positioning.
+Think of rebranding as more of a facelift, leveraging existing brand equity while expanding the look, feel and messaging with fresh treatments and positioning.

 Before moving forward with a brand refresh, there are several things you should consider:

-A brand refresh doesn’t mean throwing out the baby with the bathwater.
+A rebrand doesn’t mean throwing out the baby with the bathwater.
 Keep the brand attributes and graphic elements that resonate most strongly with your customers and think about how to offer them up in a new, fresh way.

-Often internal changes in a company can warrant a brand refresh and new identify.
-Whatever the reason for the changes, these need to be communicated to your external audience.
+Often internal changes in a company can warrant a brand refresh and new identity.
+Whatever the reason for these changes, they need to be communicated to your external audience.
 If your firm now looks different on the inside, it also needs to look different on the outside.

-Develop a corporate narrative for our employees that supports the refresh.
+Develop a corporate narrative for your employees that supports the rebrand.
 By creating a refreshed corporate narrative to go along with the brand refresh, you’ll help everyone understand who you are, what you do, why you matter, and what the future holds for your business.
 If your employees understand this, communicating your company’s strengths and differentiators will become easy, clear and consistent for everyone.